Find Affordable College Courses

 This translates to an average monthly loan payment of $667, based on a 10-year repayment plan.

-With a ranking of #6, Massachusetts Institute of Technology did quite well on this year’s most popular schools for mechanical engineering students working on their bachelor’s degree.
-Located in the city of Cambridge, MIT is a private not-for-profit college with a fairly large student population.
+Massachusetts Institute of Technology ranked #6 on this year’s Most Popular Mechanical Engineering Bachelor’s Degree Schools in Massachusetts list.
+Located in the medium-sized city of Cambridge, MIT is a private not-for-profit school with a fairly large student population.

 Of the 134 students majoring in ME at MIT, 51% are male and 49% are female.